dercio-sinione/dercio-sinione/README.md

 # Dércio Sinione Derone 👋

-#### Software Developer I’m a software developer, hard worker, eager to learn, I enjoy learn new technologies and put it in practice.
+#### I’m a software developer, hard worker, eager to learn, I enjoy learn new technologies and put it in practice.
 My languages focus are C#, Python and Js.

 <!--